 Non-compliance with any of the terms will result in a conviction and immediate collection of the full range of fine and state fees.

-Traffic - Deferred Driving Option
+Traffic - Defensive Driving Option

 Alcohol - Request Deferred Disposition